brendanhasz/probflow/docs/user_guide/fitting.rst

     model.fit(x, y, eager=True)
     # takes around 28s

-.. admonition:: Not yet implemented for torch
+.. admonition:: Debugging is easier in eager mode

-    Tracing during model is not yet implemented when using PyTorch as the backend.
-Hopefully will be implemented soon!
+    It's much easier to debug models in eager mode, since you can step through your own code using `pdb <https://docs.python.org/3/library/pdb.html>`_,

-It's much easier to debug models in eager mode, since you can step through your own code using `pdb <https://docs.python.org/3/library/pdb.html>`_, instead of trying to step through the tensorflow or pytorch compilation functions.
+    instead of trying to step through the tensorflow or pytorch compilation functions.
+So, if you're getting an error when fitting your model and want to debug the problem, try using ``eager=True`` when calling ``fit``.

 However, eager mode is used for all other ProbFlow functionality (e.g.
 :meth:`.Model.predict`, :meth:`.Model.predictive_sample`,